codevally/linux-ansible-config/README.md

 ## Passwords ##

 You must specify the SHA512 hashed version of a user password when you set it through Ansible.
-By default, Mac OS X does not generate the same hashes as Linux, so use this command to generate a valid hash:
+By default, MacOS does not generate the same hashes as Linux, so use this command to generate a valid hash:

     make password